 More often than not, misfiled documents were hard to find when you needed them.
 Sometimes, necessary paperwork vanished altogether, and if it ever surfaced, it felt like nothing short of a miracle.

-Besides the record-keeping debacle, sales goals and activities weren’t written down or tracked by any means.
+Besides the record-keeping debacle, sales goals and activities weren’t written down or tracked effectively.

-The business owner was frustrated at the lack of sales progress; it was evident that his reps were spending too much time chasing paper, but not in the right way.
+The business owner was frustrated at the lack of progress; it was evident that his reps were spending too much time chasing paper, but not the right kind!

 There were two obvious solutions: